Azure-Samples/active-directory-b2c-dotnet-webapp-and-webapi/README.md

 ## Known Issues

 - MSAL cache needs a TenantId along with the user's ObjectId to function.
 It retrieves these two from the claims returned in the id_token.
-As TenantId is not guranteed to be present in id_tokens issued by B2C unless the steps [listed in this document](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/AAD-B2C-specifics#caching-with-b2c-in-msalnet), if you are following the workarounds listed in the doc and tenantId claim (tid) is available in the user's token, then please change the code in [ClaimsPrincipalsExtension.cs](https://github.com/Azure-Samples/active-directory-b2c-dotnet-webapp-and-webapi/blob/nvalluri-b2c/TaskWebApp/Utils/ClaimsPrincipalExtension.cs) GetB2CMsalAccountId() to let MSAL pick this from the claims instead.
+As TenantId is not guaranteed to be present in id_tokens issued by B2C unless the steps [listed in this document](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/AAD-B2C-specifics#caching-with-b2c-in-msalnet), if you are following the workarounds listed in the doc and tenantId claim (tid) is available in the user's token, then please change the code in [ClaimsPrincipalsExtension.cs](https://github.com/Azure-Samples/active-directory-b2c-dotnet-webapp-and-webapi/blob/nvalluri-b2c/TaskWebApp/Utils/ClaimsPrincipalExtension.cs) GetB2CMsalAccountId() to let MSAL pick this from the claims instead.

 ## Next Steps